F.A.T.E.

 Want the architecture?

-F.A.T.E is the engineering exhibit beneath these stories — every substrate operator, every reference range, the Flight Director that grades it all against the real world.
+F.A.T.E. is the engineering exhibit beneath these stories — every substrate operator, every reference range, the Flight Director that grades it all against the real world.
 If the lives moved you, the architecture is where the lives come from.

 Open the architecture